Middlesex Town Meeting 2026

 WHAT IS TOWN MEETING?

-Find the agenda (called the “Warning”) in our annual Town Report which is mailed to every Middlesex household, or on the town website.
+Find the agenda (called the “Warning”), as well as the proposed budget, reports from town officers and much more, in our informative annual Middlesex Annual Report (a.k.a. the Town Report).
+It's mailed to every Middlesex household, and available on the Middlesex Town website.

 Since 1762, town meeting has been the basic system of governance for Vermont towns.
 At Town Meeting, you can engage in democracy in its most direct form, speak on issues of interest to you, learn your neighbors’ viewpoints, make amendments, and vote.
 This is your opportunity to engage in a powerful New England democratic tradition, and an important way to meet your neighbors and learn what issues are most pressing in our community.